 Above all else, I wrote what I hope will be an entertaining book.
 The most exciting and gratifying comment I received from one of my many early draft readers was, “This is a cracking good read.”
 Nothing could please more.
 I also hope it readers will pause to ponder the incredible resiliency of regular people thrown into situations of complex danger and incalculable suffering.
 That elusive ‘human spirit’ really is something.

 I would love to hear from other veterans in Comments, or anyone else with an opinion they’d like to share.

-I invite you to sign up on the side of this page for my e-newsletter to keep current on my soon-to-be released novel, None of Us the Same, as well as subsequent volumes in my Sweet Wine of Youth trilogy.
-(The second book, Truly Are the Free, is in revision now and scheduled for release in early fall.)
-You’ll receive as my thank-you for signing up “30 Sayings You Never Knew Originated During the First World War.”
+I invite you to sign up on the side of this page for my e-newsletter to keep current on my novel, None of Us the Same, as well as subsequent volumes in my Sweet Wine of Youth trilogy.
+The second book, Truly Are the Free, is in final revision now and scheduled for release the 30th of November You’ll receive as my thank-you for signing up “30 Sayings You Never Knew Originated During the First World War.”
 You’re guaranteed to read it and say, “I didn’t know that!”